Learn From a Leading Provider of Education for Global Security and Intelligence Professionals

 Year 1 and Year 3 Residencies

-Held in the Washington D.C. metro area, you will attend these 3-day residencies with your cohort.
-Onsite accommodations Room and board will be provided, but you are responsible for your own travel.
-The first residency kicks off your program.
-It establishes program expectations and helps you build rapport with your fellow students and doctoral staff and faculty.
+Students will attend these 3-day residencies with their cohort in virtual sessions, the first weekend of Term 1.
+The first residency begins the programs.
+It establishes program expectations and helps you build rapport with your fellow students, as well as doctoral staff and faculty.
 In year 3, the residency focuses on dissertation preparation.

 Year 2 Residency

-- Strategic Intelligence: You will present at an academic conference of your choice, and will be responsible for all costs associated with this residency.
+For both Global Security and Strategic Intelligence: students will present at an academic conference of their choice, and are responsible for all costs associated with this programmatic requirement.